sjomik2000/SolicitorSync/README.md

 + 2025.03.17 - Integrated API calls into PostgreSQL database using Npgsql and Dapper packages, added database connection and initialization files.
 Added Docker containerization file.
++ 2025.03.18 - Added 15 model cases into the database.
++ 2025.03.18 - Added Service layer business logic.
+Implemented validation for Create Case request using FluentValidation package and added ValidationMappingMiddleware for API response.